Sidra-Tul-Muntaha-Ghouri/SQL-Projects/README.md

  ## Part 2: Inferences and Analysis

- 1. Pick one city and category and group the businesses in that city or category by their overall star rating.
-Compare the businesses with 2-3 stars to the businesses with 4-5 stars and answer the following questions.
+** 1. Pick one city and category and group the businesses in that city or category by their overall star rating.
+Compare the businesses with 2-3 stars to the businesses with 4-5 stars and answer the following questions.**
+### Analysis Details:
+City: Phoenix
+Category: Restaurants

 ### CODE: